 - (1) Overloads and/or under loads for fall semester will be balanced against the spring semester load and only those CTLCs in excess of 30 for both semesters will be compensated.
 No faculty member may be assigned more than 30 CTLCs per year without the faculty member's consent, and without the written approval in advance of the appropriate Chief District Officer. - (2) All overload requests must undergo review by the faculty member's Division Chair, and have the appropriate Chief District Officer's written approval, prior to the preparation of the draft schedule for the next semester's classes. - (3) Ordinarily no faculty member shall be assigned a teaching load in excess of 20 CTLCs during a single semester or 39 CTLCs during the academic year.
 When such an assignment becomes necessary in emergency circumstances, no instructor shall be assigned more than nine (9) overload CTLCs for any academic year without the written approval of the faculty member, and the appropriate Chief District Officer. - (4) Summer Inter-Session teaching loads shall in no case exceed ten (10) CTLCs without prior written approval from the Chief Instructional Officer. - (5) For the regular academic year, pay warrants for one half of the overload due, shall be submitted to the Riverside County Office by the end of the seventh (7th) week of the spring semester, after a calculation process that should be started on or before February 15th.
-A second pay warrant for the remaining overload due, along with any necessary corrections, will be issued with the last pay warrant for the semester period.

-d.
-Supplementary Assignments:

-(1) Counselors/Learning Skills Center/Librarian and non-instructional assigned workloads shall be a minimum of 35 hours per week.
+A second pay warrant for the remaining overload due, along with any necessary corrections, will be issued with the last pay warrant for the semester period. - d.
+Supplementary Assignments: - (1) Counselors/Learning Skills Center/Librarian and non-instructional assigned workloads shall be a minimum of 35 hours per week. - (2) Supplementary assignments in lieu of CTLC's are to be determined and assigned by the appropriate Chief District Officer. - (3) Faculty assigned away from the physical site of their primary assignment will be paid a mileage allowance at the current IRS rate at the time the expenses is incurred for use of their personal vehicle from the location of the faculty member's primary assignment to the location of the away assignment and return.

-- (2) Supplementary assignments in lieu of CTLC's are to be determined and assigned by the appropriate Chief District Officer. - (3) Faculty assigned away from the physical site of their primary assignment will be paid a mileage allowance at the current IRS rate at the time the expense is incurred for use of their personal vehicle from the location of the faculty member's primary assignment to the location of the away assignment and return. - (4) Workload for the faculty Director of the EOPS program shall be a minimum of (35) hours per week on task and shall be assigned for an eleven (11) month contract (207 work days). - (5) Workload for the Director of the DSPS program shall be a minimum of (35) hours per week on task and shall be assigned for 212 work days. - (6) Workload for the Learning Skills Center Coordinator shall be a minimum of (35) hours per week on task and shall be assigned for 207 work days. - (7) Workload for the Librarian shall be a minimum of (35) hours per week on task and shall be assigned for 186 work days.
+- (4) Workload for the Director/Counselor of the DSPS program shall be a minimum of (35) hours per week on task and shall be assigned for 212 work days. - (5) Workload for the Learning Skills Center Coordinator shall be a minimum of (35) hours per week on task and shall be assigned for 207 work days. - (6) Workload for the Librarian shall be a minimum of (35) hours per week on task and shall be assigned for 186 work days.